 The Stella

 Overlooking beautiful Yamba Main Beach, The Stella offers wonderfully designed suites with seaside charm.
-The property has been recently renovated with coastal chic in mind.
-The Stella is in the centre of Yamba, with restaurants and beaches right at your door.
+The property has been recently renovated with a coastal chic concept in mind.
+The Stella is located in the centre of Yamba, with restaurants and beaches right at your door.

 Most rooms have lovely little balconies that are perfect for relaxing and admiring the view.
 And if you’re there on a Sunday, you can start your day with a lawn yoga session in the courtyard.
 The Stella offers rooms and apartments starting at $110 per night.